gustav0thethird/ScriptMesh/README.md

  - **Automatic Script & Manifest Generation:** Agents automatically create required scripts (hello_world.py) and manifests (script_manifest.json) on startup if missing.

- - **Enhanced Security:** Fernet encryption now protects stored agent API keys.
+ - **Enhanced Security:** Fernet encryption now protects stored agent API keys and are encrypted upon registration and decrypted at execution to the corresponding agent.

  - **Simplified Agent Registration:** Automatic registration with the orchestrator on agent startup.
 Agent name also pulled from host name i.e SERVER1_ScriptMesh_Agent.